RamonZwaan/metapepview/docs/installation.md

 $ docker run -p 8050:8050 metapepview
 ```

 Here, we start a container from the image "metapepview".
-The options`-p` publishes port 8050 from the container to port 8050 in the host pc, which allows us to reach the dashboard in the container.
+The options`-p` publishes port 8050 from the container to port 8050 in the host pc, which allows us to reach the dashboard that is running inside the container.
 The dashboard can be accessed in the web browser at  `http://localhost:8050`.
 Note that the dashboard is only accessible from the host PC as long as the port is closed in the firewall.